-To aid in this effort, and support the overall advancement of racial equity, CODE is now launching a project on Open Data for Racial Equity to find ways the federal government can partner with groups outside of government to develop data-driven solutions.
+To aid in this effort, and support the overall advancement of racial equity, CODE is now conducting a project on Open Data for Racial Equity to find ways the federal government can partner with groups outside of government to develop data-driven solutions.
 CODE has written about our vision for this project in Government Executive, FedScoop, and Blavity.
 We see a need an opportunity to apply data for racial equity in five critical areas:

 Healthcare access.
 Studies of the impact of social determinants of health (SDOH), including a recent CODE project with the U.S. Department of Health and Human Services, show that poor healthcare access is one of many factors that put Black and Brown Americans at higher risk.
 Better data on the SDOH and COVID-19, and better analyses using SDOH data, are essential to fighting the pandemic in minority communities.

 Environmental justice.
 Communities of color are disproportionately impacted by environmental hazards, from sea-level rise to air pollution.
 While the EPA continues to release datasets on air quality and through the Toxics Release Inventory program, it could do much more to properly implement its environmental justice program with data to achieve “fair treatment and meaningful involvement.”
+CODE is currently working to promote data-driven climate solutions with an equity lens, in projects with the Bezos Earth Fund and other organizations.

 Fair housing.
 Open data on unfair housing practices has been a tool to fight racial discrimination for decades, and remains critical to ensuring Black Americans can live in thriving neighborhoods.
 The current Administration can implement policy changes to HUD regulations to “affirmatively further fair housing,” review the Home Mortgage Disclosure Act, and partner with the private sector to use data for housing for all.
+CODE recently worked with the IBM Center for the Business of Government to develop an Issue Brief on Leveraging Data to Improve Racial Equity in Fair Housing.
+This report explores a number of opportunities to strengthen data-driven tools to address housing equity and demonstrates how the effects of mortgage lending discrimination and other historic practices are still being felt today.

 Workforce opportunity.
 Access to good jobs, and the education and training to qualify for them, are keys to reducing racial economic disparities.
 Better data, and better data standards are needed to ensure that workers can access training that matches employers’ needs - particularly important for Black and Hispanic students.
+CODE recently worked with the IBM Center for the Business of Government to publish a report on Leveraging Data for Racial Equity in Workforce Opportunity.

 For a deeper dive into CODE'S Open Data for Racial Equity program, you can check out our Concept Note here.
 CODE’s work on open data for racial equity is just beginning.
 We hope it will have a significant impact over time.
 We welcome inquiries and opportunities for collaboration at email@example.com.